 If the flavor of the sauce doesn’t pop, you probably need a bit more salt.
 If it seems really acidic, a pinch of sugar will do the trick.
 If it seems light on flavor, think about adding a few dashes of fish sauce or minced anchovies (both add a rich savory flavor).
 Mushroom powder is also a nice addition (we use this a lot in our recipes, you can see why by clicking over to our homemade taco seasoning blend).

-Storing Spaghetti Meat Sauce / Make Ahead Tips
+Storing / Make Ahead Tips

-The meat sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.
+This spaghetti sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.

 We recommend using freezer-safe glass containers, or double layers of freezer bags to store sauces.
 To thaw, leave it overnight in the refrigerator.